Action Speaks Louder than Words

 How Art Inspires Life

-This film which is a documentary about commercial fishing life without words, is a product of the Harvard University Sensory Ethnography Lab.
+This 2012 film is a documentary about commercial fishing life without words and is directed by Véréna Parave and Lucien Castaing-Taylor of the Harvard University Sensory Ethnography Lab.

-The camera shoots both above and below the ocean, low down on deck, from just about every point of view that you could imagine.
+The camera shoots above and below the ocean, low down on the deck, and from just about every point of view that you could imagine.

-The film had about 30 people in the theater, they have very small theaters down at the IFC.
+The film had about 30 people in the theater; they have tiny theaters down at the IFC.

 About half of the audience left during the film.

-It is the perfect film for PETA to show to help encourage more veganism.
+It is the perfect film to encourage veganism.

 The sounds of the film were also very grating.

-I think it is a good lesson in vision and implementation.
+The Leviathan fishing documentary is an excellent lesson in vision and implementation.

-I personally did not care for the film, the shots, the sounds, but there probably are some who do like it , who will like it.
+You might not care for the film, the shots, or the sounds, but there are many people who do and will like it.